 If you choose to rent a velocipede-rental bike for the tour, we will provide it at our partner "Radstation Münster" at the train station.
 You can choose between woman’s and men's bicycles either with 7-speed gear shift and coaster brake or 21-speed gear shift and freewheel or electric bikes.
 All ladies' bikes have a low opening that makes mounting and dismounting much easier.
 The bikes are suitable for all ladies from 150 cm in height and for all gentlemen from 165 cm in height.
 You simply specify your wishes at time of booking.

-GPS device as a navigation assistant
+Apply/rent a GPS device as a navigational aid

 7 day hotline service

 Just in case the chain is broken, flooding makes it impossible to continue your tour or any other nasty suprise: You can reach us seven days a week and we will do anything to help as fast as possible.